allanpersson/home-assistant-config/README.md

 I use `packages "configuration"` introduced by [Frenck][frenck].

-That means my [configuration.yaml](https://github.com/allanpersson/home-assistant-config/blob/master/config/configuration.yaml) points to the folder [integrations](https://github.com/allanpersson/home-assistant-config/tree/master/config/integrations), and the files in my [integrations](https://github.com/allanpersson/home-assistant-config/tree/master/config/integrations) folder is pointing to the [entities](https://github.com/allanpersson/home-assistant-config/tree/master/config/entities) etc. folder where every entity has it's own file sorted by type.
+That means my [configuration.yaml](https://github.com/allanpersson/home-assistant-config/blob/master/config/configuration.yaml) points to the folder [integrations][integrations], and the files in my [integrations][integrations] folder is pointing to the [entities][entities] etc. folder where every entity has it's own file sorted by type.

 Watch this video to learn more: [How I structure my Home Assistant configuration - By Frenck](https://www.youtube.com/watch?v=lndeybw21PY) or take a deeper look at my configuration.